 As well as serving as memory elements, quantum dots can also be used as probes, such as for chemical sensors, because the electrons' quantum states change when molecules bind to the dots.
 Similarly, since any ejected photon reveals the state of the particle that emitted it, qubits can be used as experimental probes to look inside atoms.

 Lastly, a word needs to be said about the first real-world application of qubits: secure information transfer, of which quantum cryptography (NS, 02-Oct-1999, p28) and quantum key distribution (QKD) is the particular application, and even the issuing of quantum cheques (NS, 15-Jul-2017, p10).
 Since Bennett and Brassard's proposal in 1984, companies have been set up to commercialise it (NS, 25-May-2002, p22), with Singapore setting out to install the first nationwide network of secure quantum communication channels (NS, 10-Jan-2004, p34), and Vienna becoming the first city-wide system (NS, 18-Oct-2008, p24), with networks in China and the United States subsequently improving on these (NS, 20-Sep-2014, p12).
 Zeilinger of the University of Vienna demonstrated transmission over a distance of 144km, using a laser source on a mountain on La Palma, in the Canary Islands, transmitting photon pairs to a 1-metre telescope at the Optical Ground Station of the European Space Agency on Tenerife (NS, 09-Jun-2007, p14).
 One demonstration involved communication using twisted light (NS, 19-Nov-2016, p9).
+The record for transmitting through seawater is 3m (NS, 02-Sep-2017).
 The feasibility of satellite QKD has subsequently been demonstrated (NS, 29-Mar-2008, p23; NS, 28-Jun-2014, p15), boosted, perhaps, in the future by a technique of so-called twisted light (NS, 15-Nov-2014, p14).
 Subsequently, the Chinese Quantum Science Satellite (QUESS) has been placed in an orbit at an altitude of about 500km (NS, 27-Aug-2016, p16), and generating entangled pairs of photons, to transmit them to two ground stations a record-breaking 1203km apart, splitting the pair between the two sites (NS, 24-Jun-2017, p12).
 The eventual aim is to set up a QKD network between Hefei (China), Vienna (Austria), Munich (Germany) and Matera (Italy).
 Other milestones had been: 97km (NS, 19-May-2012, p4) by Jaun Yin of the University of Science and Technology of China in Hefei; 7km (NS, 30-Apr-2005, p11) by Pan Jian-Wai of the University of Science and Technology of China in Hefei; and, prior to that, 600m by Zeilinger (NS, 28-Jun-2003, p15) across the River Danube.
 QKD has also been demonstrated from air to ground, from an aeroplane flying at an altitude of 20km and a speed of 300km/hr (NS, 15-Sep-2012, p10).

 A proposal has been made to implement a more Enigma code like system using qubits (NS, 13-Jul-2013, p11).